kuldeepsharma1/cyber-honey-pot/README.md

-# Python PLC Honey Pot Project [under development]
+# Python PLC Honeypot Project

 ![](doc/img/logo.png)

 **Program Design Propose** : This project aims to develop a sophisticated honeypot system that emulates an OT (Operational Technology) SCADA network environment, bridging Level 1 OT field controller devices (PLCs) with Level 2 control programs, including Human-Machine Interfaces (HMIs).
 This honeypot will simulate various PLC models from major vendors, such as Schneider and Siemens, while supporting the primary communication protocols `Modbus-TCP` and `Siemens-S7Comm`.
 The system will integrate essential components: PLC emulator, OT controller simulator, ladder logic verifier, data logger, attack detector and system monitor.

-As a cybersecurity honeypot, this project will detect unauthorized access attempts on PLCs, including attempts to log in to PLC configuration pages via HTTP/HTTPS, and will monitor for possible attack scenario such as Denial of Service (DoS),  False Command Injection (FCI) and False Data Injection (FDI) attacks.
-The system will log and display real-time data on system execution states, enabling defenders or blue teams to monitor and analyze attacker or red team behaviors.
+As a cybersecurity honeypot, the system will detect unauthorized access attempts on PLCs, including attempts to log in to PLC configuration pages via HTTP/HTTPS, send the OT control request, and fetch PLC state data.
+The orchestrator will monitor for possible attack scenario such as Denial of Service (DoS),  False Command Injection (FCI) and False Data Injection (FDI) attacks.
+The system will log and display real-time data on system execution states, enabling blue teams defenders to monitor and analyze attacker or red team behaviors.
 Designed for cybersecurity training, cyber defense exercises, Capture the Flag (CTF) challenges, and hands-on attack/defense competitions, this PLC honeypot provides a realistic and interactive platform for advancing OT cybersecurity skills and strategies.

 ```
 # Created:     2024/10/28
-# Version:     v_0.0.1
+# Version:     v_0.1.3
 # Copyright:   Copyright (c) 2024 LiuYuancheng
 # License:     MIT License
 ```